YusufWong/My-Portfolio/Projects/Chess-Game-App-Project/README.md

 - No Restart/Reset Board button (users must restart app to restart game)No check/checkmate (users must check each other’s kings themselves)
     - This part was hard because I’d have to check all the opponent’s pieces and see if it’s position can directly attack the king
     - Check Mate is even harder because it needs to assess at least 1 counter move out of all possible moves that would allow the king to get OUT of check (this requires a lot of excess coding, perhaps even dynamic algorithms?)
-- Pawn doesn’t convert to Queen at the end of the board, as shown in the image on the right 🡪
+- Pawn doesn’t convert to Queen at the end of the board, as shown in the image here 🡪

+## Challenges I’ve Overcome
+- Biggest challenge was understanding the architecture of Android (such as which objects I had to use to design this game from scratch) and determining the best data-structure to dynamically implement (without much coding/messing around with the xml file) and organize all the 64 buttons on the board.
+    - It took me several days to figure out that I simply had to create a GridLayout.LayoutParams params variable for each instance of my customized gridButton.
+Only then could I easily specify and dynamically change the row and column of any button on the board!
+- Another big challenge was experimenting with switching buttons.
+I initially had problems swapping buttons (i.e. a rook with a blank or eating an opponent’s piece) until I spent a few more days experimenting with gridButton WRAPPERS, which basically made all the moves on the chessboard POSSIBLE! (by swapping pointers to gridButtons with ease!)

 ## What I Learned
 - **Learning** how to Google/Search on stackoverflow